 At Public Health Day, Pathways scholars are invited to explore the diversity and interdisciplinary nature of public health applications through interactive workshops, hands-on demonstrations, and discussions.
 Participants learn about cutting-edge research happening at the Yale School of Public Health and have lunch with current graduate students.

-Pathways high school students are invited to discover the science of reproduction with Yale Medical School faculty.
+At this event, Pathways high school students are invited to discover the science of reproduction with Yale Medical School faculty.
 Students use microscopes to identify different cells of the reproductive tract, as well as learn the differences between human and other mammalian reproduction.

 At this event, Pathways students get an exclusive behind-the-scenes tour of the brand-new Yale Center for Preservation and Conservation including the: Gates Conservation Lab, Exhibition Preparation Rooms, and the Photo Documentation Studio.
 Students also participate in a hands-on demonstration of the Traveling Scriptorium to learn about medieval pigments and book binding.